 -Wednesday, March 2 from 6-8 p.m.
 (Adult and Family)

 -Wednesday, April 6 from 6-8 p.m.
 (Adult and Family)

 Monday-Saturday 12-7 p.m.

 Sunday - CLOSED

 *Volunteers may come to the shelter during our normal business hours only.
-There is no required time commitment.
 Volunteers are not allowed in the building on Sundays or any day or time the shelter is closed.

 Jr. Volunteer League (JVL)

-JVL provides local students, ages 8-17, an opportunity to volunteer with shelter pets in a safe, supervised environment.
+JVL provides local students, ages 8-17, an opportunity to volunteer with shelter pets in a safe, supervised environment during the school-year (September-May).
 JVL members will play, groom, and socialize animals to improve their lives until they find a forever home.
 No training or parents required.
 This club is perfect for students completing school-requested community service or for those who would just like to spend more time with our shelter pets.
 The fee is $5 per day or $25 for six visits.
 For more information or to register, please contact our Humane Educator, Lindsay Sandusky, at